Tennis Forehand WRIST – Lag and Snap Explained

 The short answer is it depends.
 Depending on your grip, where you’re trying to hit to, and a bunch of other factors, your wrist will do something different.

 Wrist Anatomy 101

-To start off, the wrist is a gliding joint which allow the bones to glide past one another in any direction.
+To start off, the wrist is a gliding joint which allows the bones to glide past one another in any direction.

-The 4 main motions in the wrist are:
+The 4 main motions of the wrist are:

 - Radial Deviation

 Then, there are 2 main motions of the forearm:

 I’ll be using these terminologies throughout the video to explain the motions of the wrist and forearm.
 But I want to note that when you’re on the court, your focus shouldn’t be on wrist movements.
 Your focus should be on how you’re going to get the racket to perform a motion that achieves your desired effect on the ball.

 Preparation & Backswing

 When it comes to the wrist, the backswing is usually ignored and all the focus is on the “lag and snap” or the windshield wiper motion.
 We’ll explain the wrist in the forward swing and follow through too, but first, I feel like it’s necessary to go over the right preparation.